Academic Policies, Instruction & Resources

 Can faculty choose to move their class online if they start to feel concerned about transmission?

 Faculty may not independently decide to move their class online.
-For all faculty members and instructional staff with traditional teaching responsibilities, in-person teaching is considered an essential part of their duties.
-Therefore, we expect in person teaching to be the norm with little or no variance.
 While full-time remote teaching is not an allowable substitute for in-person instruction, the university does encourage faculty to incorporate limited and specific aspects or components of virtual instruction that they found particularly successful during COVID.

 I am concerned about emerging evidence that even vaccinated individuals are at risk of contracting the delta variant and don’t want to put myself at risk by being on campus.